arrow arrow arrow arrow

 • Background Information.
 713

 Margaret Danyers was married three times.
 Her first husband was John Ratcliffe who died withouth issue by her shortly after they married.
-Her second husband was John Savage, a descendent of the Savages of Steinesbie in Darbyshire.
+Her second husband was John Savage, a descendent of the Savages of Steinesby in Darbyshire.
 They were married about 49 Edward III.
 Margaret married for a third time after John Savage died in 1386, this time to Peirs Legh of maxfield, who was the younger son of Robert Legh of Adlington.
 They married in Nov.
 1388.

 Margaret's children with John Savage were John Savage, named after his father, Elizabeth and Blanch, all living 4 Henry IV.